QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **SUBJOINTS** is a table that is used to place spatial points that help define the members of the substructure.
   Each row of the table defines one joint and has four entries: the first gives the id number of the joint and the other three the cartesian coordinates of the joint (in m).
-The origin is the mudline if **ISFLOATING** is false and the MSL if **ISFLOATING** is true.
+The origin is the seabed if **ISFLOATING** is false and the MSL if **ISFLOATING** is true.
   The table is structured as follows:

   ======= ========= ========= =========